EmbarkStudios/cargo-deny/docs/src/checks/bans/cfg.md

 deny = ["package-spec"]
 ```

 Determines specific crates that are allowed.
 If the `allow` list has one or more entries, then any crate not in that list will be denied, so use with care.
+Each entry uses the same [PackageSpec](../cfg.md#package-specs) as other parts of cargo-deny's configuration.

 #### The `allow.reason` field (optional)